ArnoCan/epyunit/docsrc/rules_logic.rst

   The standard out and err streams are handled technically similarly.
 The difference is the semantics as either an 'error-stream', or more or less as a 'success-stream'.

+  The controlling pattern for the resulting states  by string match are:

+  * **stdoutok** - list of 're' pattern indicating a success state from STDOUT

+  * **stdoutnok** - list of 're' pattern indicating a failure state from STDOUT

+  * **stderrok** - list of 're' pattern indicating a success state from STDERR

+  * **stderrnok** - list of 're' pattern indicating a failure state from STDERR

   Technically a set of match-rules is provided by the caller, which are evaluated on the input data until a match occurs.
 In case of multiple rules each is matched in order to correctly detect required macth counts.